 All emotions play a role in your wellbeing.
 But when you start to feel like you need to cry for what feels like no reason, it may be a sign that you're suffering from anxiety.

 Most people see anxiety as just stress or fear.
 But anxiety is an emotional disturbance that can have an incredible effect on your ability to control your emotions.
-Those that often feel like they need to cry may be suffering from the significant emotional changes that anxiety creates.
-Find out more about your anxiety with my anxiety test.

 Why Anxiety Can Make You Cry